…And Untimely Demise of Eileen McCann,

-Eileen McCann leaves behind one primary survivor, Heather O’Shea, who will now stop writing about herself in third person, and take over the blog.
+O’Shea will now stop writing about herself in third person, and take over the blog.

-Alternate, More Dramatic Ending to Eileen
+Well, AFter This: Alternate, More Dramatic Ending to Eileen McCann

-This morning, at approximately 6:45 am, Eileen McCann was reported murdered in her home in Albuquerque, New Mexico.
+This morning, at approximately 6:45 am, Eileen McCann was murdered in her home in Albuquerque, New Mexico.
 It appears the murder weapon was a pencil.
-There is only one key suspect at this time: Heather (Eileen) O’Shea, whose only alibi is her claim that Ms. McCann never existed outside of her imagination.
+Heather (Eileen) O’Shea, the only suspect, claims that Ms. McCann never existed outside of her imagination.

 At this point, no body has been found, and no arrests have been made.

-The Brief Life (by that I mean April, 2013-June, 2013)
+The Brief Life (April, 2013-June, 2013)

 I spent many hours of my childhood reading Nancy Drew books.
 I don’t remember how old I was when I learned that their author, Carolyn Keene, didn’t exist.
 Carolyn Keene wasn’t even a pseudonym with one direct referent; lots of different people were paid $125 per book to be Carolyn Keene and keep a secret.

 Eileen is my middle name.
 McCann is my father’s mother’s maiden name.
 She was the only grandparent I ever knew.
 She was the type of woman you had to be careful not to compliment, because if you admired something, she gave it to you.
-She died when I was a teenager, but I still have an off-white plate with gold-flecks that she gave me, and a pale blue sweater with white piping and four tiny pockets that hasn’t fit me for decades.
+My grandmother died when I was a teenager, but I still have an off-white plate with gold-flecks that she gave me, and a pale blue sweater with white piping and four tiny pockets that hasn’t fit me for decades.

 I don’t remember feeling betrayed when I learned the truth about Carolyn Keene.
 I stuck with Nancy Drew even through the cook book.
 Since then I’ve learned about lots of other writers who used pseudonyms.
 Think Lewis Carroll, Mark Twain, Voltaire.
 And of course, the practice of adopting a second name isn’t limited to writers.
 Think Bono, Billie Holiday, Mother Teresa.